iMvijay23/iMvijay23.github.io/_pages/about.md

 # About Me

 Hello!
 I'm Vijay Murari, a Master's student in Computer Science at Johns Hopkins University with a focus on Machine Learning and Natural Language Processing.
-My goal is to continue into a Ph.D. program in the ML/NLP domain.
-I have a passion for understanding and improving foundation models and am skilled in Python, Java, and C++.
+My goal is to work on applications using foundational models in the ML/NLP domain.
+I have a passion for understanding and improving foundation models and it's use cases in our daily lives.
 You can view my updated resume [here](/files/VijayMurariTiyyalaML.pdf).

 ## Research and Experience